Skip to main content Skip to navigation

 Tommy Christianson is an academic advisor with the Carson Center for Student Success.
 He graduated from WSU with a bachelor’s degree in psychology and will be earning his master’s degree in college student services administration from Oregon State University.
 He’s originally from Cheney, Washington, and has spent time all around Eastern Washington.
 He spends his free time playing guitar and bass, watching basketball, and spending time with his cat.

 Ivan Garcia is an administrative assistant in the Dean’s Office.
-He previously worked as a program manager for a nonprofit organization, and most recently as an administrative assistant for the Toronto District School Board.
-He received his associate’s degree at Yakima Valley College.
-In his free time he enjoys being outdoors with his kids, hiking, working out at the gym, and play sports recreationally or competitively.
+He previously worked as a program manager for a nonprofit organization and most recently as an administrative assistant for the Toronto District School Board.
+He earned his associate’s degree at Yakima Valley College.
+In his free time, he enjoys being outdoors with his kids, hiking, working out at the gym, and playing sports recreationally or competitively.

 Joshua Khan is the administrative assistant for the Office of Technology.
 Originally from Los Angeles, California, he moved to Pullman to attend WSU and earn a degree in business administration in 2018.
-He has previously worked with WSU’s Human Resource Services department and the Office of Research.
-In his free time, he enjoys playing sports, watching movies, playing video games and board games and spending time with friends.
+He has previously worked with WSU’s department of Human Resource Services and the Office of Research.
+In his free time, he enjoys playing sports, watching movies, playing video games and board games, and spending time with friends.

 Lauren Lesmeister is the communications manager for Graduate, Professional, and Online Programs in the college’s marketing and communications unit.
 She was born and raised in Walla Walla, Washington, and earned a bachelor’s degree in accounting and marketing from Whitworth University.
 Previously, she worked as a marketing coordinator in the banking industry and most recently as the social media and PR coordinator for WSU Spokane.
 She enjoys watching sports, cooking, and spending time with her family.